grandeurdev/arduino-sdk/README.md

 ### Create a New Sketch

-Create a new folder for your `arduino workspace`, create a `.ino` file in it, and open it with [Arduino IDE][Arduino IDE].
+Create a new folder for your `arduino workspace`, create a `.ino` file in it with the same name as the folder, and open it with [Arduino IDE][Arduino IDE].
 This is the sketch file where you'll write your device's program.

 ### Include Grandeur.h into Your Sketch